Land 2 Air

 The term “Convention Refugee” is defined under Canadian law by the Immigration and Refugee Protection Act, Section 96, which provides a clear framework for understanding who qualifies for refugee protection in Canada.
 A Convention refugee is characterized by the following criteria:

-Reasons for Persecution: The person has a well-founded fear of being persecuted for one or more of the following reasons: Race, Religion, Nationality, Membership in a particular social group, or Political opinion
+Reasons for Persecution: The person has a well-founded fear of being persecuted for one or more of the following reasons: Race, Religion, Nationality, Belonging to a certain social identity, or Political or ideologies leaning.

 Criteria for Being Outside the Country of Nationality: The person must be outside any country of their nationality.
 The person is unable or due to their fear of persecution, unwilling to avail themselves of the protection of each of those countries.